kasia-kittel/docker-for-devs/docker101.md

   * they can be later referenced in Dockerfile

 Docker will search for *Dockerfile* at the root of the context.
-Most of the time anyway you will build your images from Dockerfile using *build* tool
+Most of the time we build images from Dockerfile using *build* tool.

 __Dockerfile__ is a set of instructions describing what files should be included in the image filesystem and what processes should be started with container.

-The most important iInstruction are:
+The most important instructions are:
 * __FROM__ 	- defines base image
 * __COPY [src] [dest]__ - copy files from context to the container
 * __RUN__ - run instruction inside the container